Weather in Mexico

 Expats living in Mexico may find themselves on a tropical coastline, in a desolate desert, among frosty mountain peaks or in lush valleys.
 Needless to say, the weather in Mexico is incredibly varied and as affected by altitude as it is by longitude.

-Many may be surprised to learn that most of the country is made up of elevated plateau and high-rising mountains.
-Imagery of hot, sunny beaches and tropical jungles is fitting, but only for portions of the Pacific coast and the Yucatan Peninsula.
+Many may be surprised to learn that most of the country is made up of elevated plateaus and high-rising mountains.
+The imagery of hot, sunny beaches and tropical jungles is fitting, but only for portions of the Pacific coast and the Yucatan Peninsula.

 Regardless of location, the general climate in Mexico is warm-temperate, and most of the country experiences year-round sunny weather.
 In places with higher altitude - Mexico City included - expats may experience shortness of breath until they adjust to the change in pressure.
 These locales can experience extremely hot temperatures during the day, with sudden shifts to cold in the evenings.